massimocaprinali/cloud-foundry-public/getting-started.md

 For this scenario, you want to develop a web app using Node.js.
 Assume that you are in the US and most of your app users are also in the US.
 You decide to build and run your app close to your user base, so that you can benefit from lower network latency.
 After logging in to {{site.data.keyword.Bluemix_notm}}, click the user account preferences link, then select the **US South** region.
 Then, you can take the following steps to create an app:

   1. Click to **Catalog** in the {{site.data.keyword.Bluemix_notm}} toolbar.
-  2. Select **Cloud Foundry Apps**.
+  2. Click **Cloud Foundry Apps** and choose the **Cloud Foundry** tile.
-  3. Select **SDK for Node.js**.
+  3. Click **Public Applications** to select Region and Runtime.
   4. Type a unique name for your app, and click **Create**.
 The app name must be unique in the whole {{site.data.keyword.Bluemix_notm}} environment.

-Once created, you will see a **Getting started tutorial** page in the left navigation pane.
+Once created, you will see a **Getting started** page in the left navigation pane.
 Follow the instructions in that page to download the starter code of your app, modify, and deploy it.

-The app is assigned with 1 instance and 512 MB memory quota by default.
+The app is created with 1 instance and 512 MB memory quota by default.
 You can increase the memory, or add more instances to get high availability of your app, for example, 3 instances with 1 GB memory per instance.
-Click **View app overview** to specify your app instances and memory quota.
+Click **Overview** to specify your app instances and memory quota.
 For example, type 3 for instances and 1 GB for memory quota, and click **Save**.
 You can also see the files, logs, and environment variables to troubleshoot your problems.

 ### Binding a service by using {{site.data.keyword.Bluemix_notm}} user interface
 {: #ee_bindui}